BABrandes/IntegratedWidgets/src/integrated_widgets/iqt_widgets/COMPOSING_WIDGETS.md

 ---

-**For Qt Users:** Think of IQtLayoutedWidget as a "smart container" that knows how to preserve and rearrange its children while keeping them connected to your data model via hooks.
+**For Qt Users:** Think of IQtWidgetBase as a "smart container" that knows how to preserve and rearrange its children while keeping them connected to your data model via hooks.
 It's like `QStackedWidget` but more flexible.